 In a later Halloween episode Booth and Bones investigate a serial killer who terrifies victims to death.
 When Booth confronts the killer, said killer is dressed as a clown.
 Presumably because clowns terrify everyone.

-For a more clownish but considerably less monstrous example, look no further than Reece Shearsmith and Steve Pemberton's later show Psychoville, and Mr. Jelly, a one-handed clown who makes balloon animals with his hook, who performs at kids parties and gives us "Mr. Jelly's Hundred Hands" act (although there's only 16, really.)
+A more clownish but considerably less monstrous example appears Reece Shearsmith and Steve Pemberton's later show Psychoville, in the form of Mr. Jelly, a one-handed clown who makes balloon animals with his hook, who performs at kids parties and gives us "Mr. Jelly's Hundred Hands" act (although there's only 16, really.)
 Jelly is a grouchy, dysfunctional weirdo with a bad temper and the tendency to accidentally scare children, but he's really not that bad a guy.
 Not many shows feature a hook-handed nightmare clown as one of the good guys.

 Saturday Night Live: Jack Handey had the right idea: "To me, clowns aren't funny.
 In fact, they're kind of scary.
 I've wondered where this started and I think it goes back to the time I went to the circus and a clown killed my Dad."

 Seinfeld had a schizophrenic character at one point who was rather unstable, and was shown playing the role of Canio in Pagliaci, a clown.
 While wandering the city in his clown makeup, he encounters a gang of toughs who should know better than to hassle a clown.

 An episode of Charmed had the girls being terrorized by their worst nightmares.
 Paige's was a scary clown.

 Joel can't turn off the holo-clown sequencer and after three weeks it gets really tense and scary.
 "Hey little girl, would you like a salted nut roll?"